GluuFederation/docs-ce-prod/3.0.2/source/installation-guide/containership.md

 Wait until cluster has been provisioned; all hosts are created and connected each other, all builtin containers has been deployed.

-Initialize Configuration:
+## Step 3: Initialize Configuration

-Add Consul application using Containership Marketplace After Consul is deployed in cluster, install Docker in local machine and pull config-init image.
+1. Add Consul application using Containership Marketplace
+2. After Consul is deployed in cluster, install Docker in local machine and pull config-init image.

-# docker pull gluufederation/config-init:3.0.1_rev1.0.0-beta3
+`# docker pull gluufederation/config-init:3.0.1_rev1.0.0-beta3`

 Now go back to Containership cluster.
 Choose Applications tab and consul box.
 In Containers tab, click one of the container.
 That will show us Host information.
 Copy the Public IP and Private IP.
 We will need it for connecting config-init to remote Consul KV.